-- District Funds (per capita levy/dues) are considered and treated in the same manner as obligations to RI however the time tables of collection may vary based on the date RI is advised of the unpaid obligations. - a. a reminder statement/notice to clubs with unpaid financial obligations of any amount will be sent by the District Treasurer 30 days (one month) from due date. - b.
+District Funds (per capita levy/dues) are considered and treated in the same manner as obligations to RI however the time tables of collection may vary based on the date RI is advised of the unpaid obligations.

+- a.
+A reminder statement/notice to clubs with unpaid financial obligations of any amount will be sent to the Club President and Treasurer by the District Treasurer 30 days (one month) from due date. - b.
 The district will simultaneously send another statement/notice and an advisory transmittal to RI 60 days (two months) from the due date.
-The advisory transmittal will request RI to commence collection of the unpaid obligation as outlined in the RI C ode of Policy for clubs in arrears.
+The advisory transmittal will request RI to commence collection of the unpaid obligation as outlined in the RI Code of Policy for clubs in arrears.

-2. Financial obligations other than district fund
+Financial obligations other than district fund

-- a. a reminder statement/notice to clubs with unpaid financial obligations of any amount will be sent by the District Treasurer 30 days (one month) and 60 days (two months) from due date. - b.
-At 90 days from the due date the district will send another reminder statement/notice including verbiage providing notice of possible suspension of club privilege and district service for the club if the obligation is not paid by 120 days from the due date. - Suspension of clubs from district privileges and services will occur 120 days (four months) from the due date. - d.
+- a.
+A reminder statement/notice to Club President and Treasurer with unpaid financial obligations of any amount will be sent by the District Treasurer 30 days (one month) and 60 days (two months) from due date. - b.
+At 90 days from the due date the district will send another reminder statement/notice including verbiage providing notice of possible suspension of club privilege and district service for the club if the obligation is not paid by 120 days from the due date. - c.
+Suspension of clubs from district privileges and services will occur 120 days (four months) from the due date. - d.
 The District Treasurer shall provide monthly an Account Receivables Detail report to the DG, DGE, DGN, all AG's and the Chair of the Finance Committee reflecting 30, 60, 90, 120, and 180 day receivables.

-Notification to Clubs of Non-Payment and Suspension of District Privileges and Services payment of its financial obligations and of its possible suspension unless payment is made within 120 days of the due date, or unless arrangements acceptable to the District Governor are made to pay them.
+Notification to Clubs of Non-Payment and Suspension of District Privileges and Services

+A Club President shall be notified by the District Treasurer at the end of the third month of non-payment of its financial obligations and of its possible suspension unless payment is made within 120 days of the due date, or unless arrangements acceptable to the

+District Governor are made to pay them.
 Appropriate verbiage included on a statement of current and past due obligations shall constitute notifications.
 The District Governor in collaboration with the District Treasurer shall send the notice of suspension no less than 120 days from the due date.
 Notice of suspension shall be rendered separately from the statement of financial obligations due to the district.